-The subsidy layering review is intended to prevent excessive public assistance by combining (layering) housing assistance payment subsidy under the PRA program with other governmental housing assistance from federal, state or local agencies, including assistance such as tax concessions or tax credits.
+The subsidy layering review is intended to prevent excessive public assistance by combining (layering) housing assistance payment subsidy under the PBV program with other governmental housing assistance from federal, state or local agencies, including assistance such as tax concessions or tax credits.

-PRA proposals may be submitted to HUD for a subsidy layering review, or DHA will rely on the subsidy layering reviews conducted by the State of Illinois or the local municipality.
+PBV proposals may be submitted to HUD for a subsidy layering review, or DHA will rely on the subsidy layering reviews conducted by the State of Illinois or the local municipality, as appropriate and in accordance with HUD guidance.
 By executing the Housing Assistance Payment (HAP) contract, the owner certifies that the property has not received and will not receive (before or during the term of the HAP contract) any public assistance for acquisition, development or operation of the housing other than assistance disclosed in the subsidy layering review.